isomerpages/ogp-scamshield-suite/_about-us/I Can ACT Against Scams.md

 <p>&nbsp;Install anti-virus apps to prevent malware.
 Anti-virus apps which
 can detect malware and malicious phishing links are key to safeguarding your devices and accounts.
 CSA has put together a list of recommended apps which users can download to suit their needs and budget - <a href="https://www.csa.gov.sg/our-programmes/cybersecurity-outreach/cybersecurity-campaigns/the-unseen-enemy-campaign/add-scamshield-and-anti-virus-apps" rel="noopener noreferrer nofollow" target="_blank">Add ScamShield and Anti-Virus Apps (</a>
-<a rel="noopener noreferrer nofollow" target="_blank">csa.gov.sg</a><a href="https://www.csa.gov.sg/our-programmes/cybersecurity-outreach/cybersecurity-campaigns/the-unseen-enemy-campaign/add-scamshield-and-anti-virus-apps" rel="noopener noreferrer nofollow" target="_blank">)</a>.
+<a href="csa.gov.sg" rel="noopener noreferrer nofollow" target="_blank">csa.gov.sg)</a>.
+Refer to the infographics below on the tell-tale signs
-Refer to the infographics below on the tell-tale signs of a malware infection and what to do if your device is infected.</p>
+of a malware infection and what to do if your device is infected.</p>
 <p>Other effective security features/practices you can adopt include the
 following:</p>
 <p>i.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Enable two-factor or multi-factor authentication